-World Boxing Rules and Policies, should be reported through the following channels:
+World Boxing Rules and Policies, should be reported to ethics@worldboxing.org.

-- a) ethics@worldboxing.org - b) https://www.world boxing/integrity (allows for anonymous reporting) - 4.3.5 The protection and safeguarding of members of vulnerable groups is the main goal of this policy.
-Any action that may constitute a criminal act should also be reported to relevant national authorities (e.g., police, social services). - 4.3.6 The following steps (the 4 Rs) will help in the process of handling information given by the applicant and lessen the risk of causing more trauma to the applicant or compromising any investigation during the disclosure phase. - a) Receive - Listen to what is being said without displaying shock or disbelief.
+- 4.3.5 The protection and safeguarding of members of vulnerable groups is the main goal of this policy.
+Any action that may constitute a criminal act should also be reported to relevant national authorities (e.g., police, social services). - 4.3.6 The following steps (the 4 Rs) will help in the process of handling information given by the applicant and lessen the risk of causing more trauma to the applicant or compromising any investigation during the disclosure phase.

+a) Receive

+- Listen to what is being said without displaying shock or disbelief.
 A common reaction to news as unpleasant and shocking as abuse is denial.
 However, if denial, shock or disgust is displayed, the applicant may be afraid to continue and will shut down. - 2) Accept what is being said without judgement. - 3) Take it seriously.